-The history of the site dates back to the Stone and Bronze Age and was colonised, like Pella and Gadara, during the reign of Alexander the Great who settled retired Macedonian soldiers there.
+The site’s history dates back to the Stone and Bronze Ages and was colonised, like Pella and Gadara, during the reign of Alexander the Great, who settled retired Macedonian soldiers there.
 The city was then known as Antioch on the Chrysorhoas (Antioch on the Golden River) but remains from the Hellenistic period are scarce.

-Following General Pompey’s conquest in 63 BC, the city and its lands were attached to the province of Syria and became one of the ten great Roman cities of the Decapolis League.
-This was the great turning-point in the history of the town.
-Over the next two centuries, trade with the Nabateans flourished and the city, then known as Gerasa, grew extremely wealthy thanks to local agriculture and iron-ore mining.
-In the middle of the 1st century AD the city was remodelled and a complete rebuilding programme was launched.
+Following Pompey the Great‘s conquest in 63 BC, the city and its lands were attached to the province of Syria and became one of the ten great Roman cities of the Decapolis League.
+This was a significant turning point in the history of the town.
+Over the next two centuries, trade with the Nabateans flourished, and the city, then known as Gerasa, grew extremely wealthy thanks to local agriculture and iron-ore mining.
+The city was remodelled in the middle of the 1st century AD, and a complete rebuilding programme was launched.
 It was laid out on a north-south axis intersected by two side streets running east-west and marked by tetrapyla.
-An inscription on the North-west Gate shows that the town walls were completed in 75-76 AD thus settingthe limits for the city’s growth.
-A large Temple of Zeus was built in Romano-Syrian type ca. 27/28 AD but was finished in the 160s.
+An inscription on the North-west Gate shows that the town walls were completed in AD 75-76, thus settingthe limits for the city’s growth.
+A large Temple of Zeus was built in Romano-Syrian type ca. AD 27/28 but was finished in the 160s.
 Nearby, the South Theatre was constructed in the 1st century AD.

-Gerasa’s fortunes peaked around the beginning of the 3rd century AD, when Gerasa was promoted to the rank of colony and boasted a population of 15,000 to 20,000 inhabitants.
+Gerasa’s fortunes peaked around the beginning of the 3rd century AD when Gerasa was promoted to the rank of colony and boasted a population of 15,000 to 20,000 inhabitants.
 The importance of the city continued under the Byzantine Empire.
-Gerasa held a large Christian community and between 400 and 600 AD, about fifteen churches were constructed here, often using stones and columns from earlier buildings, including the Temple of Artemis.
+Gerasa held a large Christian community, and between AD 400 and 600, about fifteen churches were constructed here, often using stones and columns from earlier buildings, including the Temple of Artemis.

-The Persian invasion of 614 AD caused a rapid decline in Gerasa’s wealth and population but despite its decline, the city continued to flourish during the Umayyad period.
-The city further declined with the devastating earthquake of 747 which destroyed most parts of the region.
+The Persian invasion of AD 614 caused a rapid decline in Gerasa’s wealth and population, but the city continued to flourish during the Umayyad period despite its decline.
+The town further declined with the devastating earthquake of 747, which destroyed most parts of the region.

-The city was rediscovered in 1806 by Ulrich Jasper Seetzen, a German traveler, who described the remains.
+The city was rediscovered in 1806 by Ulrich Jasper Seetzen, a German traveller, who described the remains.
 His report led to a visit by Johann Ludwig Burckhardt, a Swiss explorer.
-Burckhardt’s description attracted more visitors and restoration of the ruins began in 1925.
+Burckhardt’s description attracted more visitors, and restoration of the ruins began in 1925.
 Excavation and restoration of Jerash have been almost continuous since the 1920s.